mosajjal/dnsmonster/docs/content/en/docs/Outputs/stdout-file-syslog.md

 weight: 4
 ---

 Stdout, syslog and file are supported outputs for `dnsmonster` out of the box.
 They are useful specially if you have a SIEM agent reading the files as they come in.
 Note that `dnsmonster` does not provide support for log rotation and the capacity of the hard drive while writing into a file.
 You can use a tool like `logrotate` to perform cleanups on the log files.
 The signalling on log rotation (SIGHUP) has not been tested with `dnsmonster`.

+The JSON schema used to send the logs can be configured to be compatible with Open Cybersecurity Schema Framework (OCSF) as well.

 Currently, Syslog output is only supported on Linux.